EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: EgoExo-Con Dataset

 \subsection{Dataset Statistics}

-Eventually, we obtain 491 synchronized video pairs (213, 169, and 82 pairs are from CharadesEgo, EgoExo4D, and LEMMA, respectively) and 3,178 tightly aligned queries with timestamps.
+Eventually, we obtain 1,148 synchronized videos (426, 558, and 164 from CharadesEgo, EgoExo4D, and LEMMA, respectively) and 2,269 tightly aligned queries with timestamps.
 As shown in Fig.~\ref{fig: statistics}, each subset introduces distinct challenges specific to its domain and contributes a diverse range of video and moment lengths.
-Collectively, they provide extensive coverage of content, making EgoExo-Con a highly diverse and comprehensive benchmark to challenge temporal capabilities.
+Across the entire dataset, average duration and moment length are 86.4 seconds and 12.8 seconds, respectively.
+The average query length is 13.0 tokens, while the corresponding misaligned queries contain 15.9 tokens on average.

+EgoExo-Con is a carefully curated video dataset that enables the evaluation of fine-grained, view-invariant temporal understanding, supported by extensive human verification and refinement.
+Among benchmarks that satisfy such strict criteria and involve human effort, EgoExo-Con remains competitive in scale.
+For instance, Video-MME~\cite{fu2024videomme} is a representative VideoQA benchmark consisting of 900 videos and 2,700 queries; however, those are not temporally annotated.
+EgoExo-Learn~\cite{huang2024egoexolearn} contains 747 videos with human demonstrations capturing processes across viewpoints, yet the videos are not synchronized.